Helping Children and Adolescents Cope With Traumatic Events

 How do children and adolescents respond to traumatic events?

 It is typical for children and adolescents to have a range of reactions after experiencing or witnessing a traumatic event, such as a natural disaster, an act of violence, or a serious accident.

-- Complain of physical problems such as stomachaches or headaches.
+- Report having physical problems such as stomachaches or headaches.

 - Suddenly return to behaviors such as bed-wetting and thumb-sucking.

-- Show increased fearfulness (for example, of the dark, monsters, or being alone).
+- Show increased fearfulness (for example, fear of the dark, monsters, or being alone).

 - Incorporate aspects of the traumatic event into imaginary play.

 Older children (age 6 and older) and adolescents may:

 - Withdraw or become isolated from family and friends.